Sponsor

 Clack Middle School started 1995 Tips: (325) 676-TIPS (8477)

-Abilene Campus Crime Stoppers Board of Directors a 25-member board, are students selected from the different campuses participating in the program.
-Abilene Campus Crime Stoppers is under the umbrella of the adult Crime Stoppers Program.
+Abilene Campus Crime Stoppers Board of Directors, a 25-member board, comprises students selected from different campuses participating in the program.
+Abilene Campus Crime Stoppers is under the adult Crime Stoppers Program umbrella.

 Ty Hodges Coordinator